 Norma always had long hair.
 So long, that she was able to sit on it.
 She very rarely had it down and was always seen with it tied neatly in a bun behind her head.
 This photo shows just how long her hair was.

-The Sunday before the Show they would meet the Woodcock’s on the sand plain to collect flowers.
-Norma would sit in the old truck with no doors doing the final touches of hand sewing on the dress and when they had finished picking the flowers, out came the thermos and the scones!
+The Sunday before the Show the family would meet the Woodcock’s on the sand plain to collect flowers.
+Norma would sit in the old truck with no doors doing the final touches of hand sewing on the dresses and when they had finished picking the flowers, out came the thermos and the scones!
 Maggie Woodcock always got the prize for the best collection of wildflowers.
 Norma also loved her pot plants and gardening and would help the children with entries for the Show.

 The children were all schooled at different times by a private teacher on Mumby and they had their own special school garden where they grew sweet peas, gladioli and many other different flowers.
-Her favourite spot was her shade house and she grew her special geraniums at the house Geraldton at 120 Shenton Street.
+Her favourite spot was her shade house and she grew her special geraniums at the house in Geraldton.
 Norma and Tom had 10 children, three boys and seven girls.
 They all grew up in a happy place, which must be why no one could really remember ever being punished.
 There were no rules to break so no one really got into trouble.